 - Pervious surface coverage within proposed rights-of-way, private street tracts, other dedicated tracts, and other common use areas shall be assumed to be the entire area of the right-of-way, private street tract, dedicated tract or common area, except the assumed impervious portion and any portion in which native conditions are preserved by covenant, tract, or easement.
-New pervious surface shall be assumed to be 100% lawn or landscaped areas. - The area of a subdivision project assumed to be forest shall only be those areas of on-site forest/shrub cover, irrespective of age planted at densities sufficient to ensure 80% canopy cover within 5 years and that are permanently protected by covenant, tract, or easement. - For individual lots within residential subdivisions, the extent of new pervious surface shall be assumed to be the entire lot area, except the assumed impervious portion and any portion in which native or forested conditions are preserved by covenant, tract, or easement. - New pervious surface on individual lots shall be assumed to be 100% lawn or landscape within the Urban Growth Area (UGA) and 50% grass/50% pasture if located outside the UGA.
+New pervious surface shall be assumed to be 100% lawn or landscaped areas. - The area of a subdivision project assumed to be forest shall only be those areas of on-site forest/shrub cover, irrespective of age planted at densities sufficient to ensure 80% canopy cover within 5 years and that are permanently protected by covenant, tract, or easement. - For individual lots within residential subdivisions, the extent of new pervious surface shall be assumed to be the entire lot area, except the assumed impervious portion and any portion in which native or forested conditions are preserved by covenant, tract, or easement. - New pervious surface on individual lots shall be assumed to be 100% lawn or landscape within the Urban Growth Area (UGA) and 50% grass/50% pasture if located outside the UGA and Thurston County's NPDES municipal permit boundary.

-A lower hard (impervious) surface area, or pervious surface coverage than required above may be assumed per lot, or for selected lots within a proposed subdivision, if the lower impervious surface coverage or pervious surface coverage is set as the maximum allowed through a declaration of covenant recorded for the lot and this is noted on the face of the final plat.
-The declaration of covenant shall be prepared by the applicant and recorded against each lot for which an impervious surface or converted pervious surface limit less than the standard amount is used in designing stormwater facilities for the project.
+A lower hard surface area, or pervious surface coverage than required above may be assumed per lot, or for selected lots within a proposed subdivision, if the lower hard surface coverage or pervious surface coverage is set as the maximum allowed through a declaration of covenant recorded for the lot and this is noted on the face of the final plat.
+The declaration of covenant shall be prepared by the applicant and recorded against each lot for which a hard surface or converted pervious surface limit less than the standard amount is used in designing stormwater facilities for the project.
 The declaration of covenant shall be submitted to Thurston County for acceptance as to form prior to being recorded.
-A subdivision project, including construction of homes on each lot is considered a single project with respect to applicable stormwater Core Requirement such as flow control and runoff treatment.
-Once the threshold is exceeded for a Core Requirement, then all future development of the plat must also demonstrate compliance with that Core Requirement.